 Car accidents are much more common than anyone would like to believe.
 According to the latest data available, roughly 60,000 injuries are reported every year in New Jersey as a result of car accidents.
 Car accidents are almost always caused by the negligence or recklessness of a driver on the road.
 If someone is responsible for a car accident that causes you injuries, you deserve to know your legal options.

 You may file a lawsuit to recover for your injuries after a car accident in New Jersey.
-After seeking medical attention, you can take several steps to ensure that you have the best chance of recovery.
-When successful, plaintiffs can obtain financial compensation for their medical care, missed time at work, and pain and suffering as a result of their experience.
+After seeking medical attention, you can take several steps to ensure you have the best chance of recovery.
+When successful, plaintiffs can obtain financial compensation for their medical care, missed time at work, and pain and suffering due to their experience.
 However, plaintiffs only have two years from the date of the injury to file.

-If you have been injured in a car accident in New Jersey, you deserve the experience and knowledge of a premier New Jersey car accident lawyer.
-Legal Care New Jersey can put you in the best position for success in your potential lawsuit so that you can recover from your injuries with the comfort that you deserve.
-To schedule a free consultation, call (732) 838-9769 today.
+If you have been injured in a car accident in New Jersey, you deserve the experience and knowledge of our car accident lawyers.
+Legal Care New Jersey can put you in the best position for success in your potential lawsuit so that you can recover from your injuries with the comfort you deserve.
+To schedule a free case review, call (732) 838-9769 today.

 What to Do After a Car Accident in New Jersey

 When you are injured in a car accident, the first step that you should take is to protect yourself physically from any further danger.
 If you can, move your car out of the way of traffic and check yourself for any injuries before attempting to get out.
 Call 911 so that police and paramedics may be dispatched if necessary.